 This range security video, from LiveLeak, originated from the central Israel city of Ramla.
 But it might as well have been from any shooting range here in the US of A.

-This looks like some kind of basic training or qualifying session.
+It looks like some kind of basic training or qualifying course was being held here.
 Note the range safety officer or instructor walking behind the shooters on the firing line.
-The shooter to keep your eye on is the second man, the one wearing the teal shirt in the upper right corner of the frame.
+The shooter to keep your eye on is the second man, the one wearing the teal shirt in the upper right corner of the frame on the firing line.

 You can plainly see him unholster his handgun, insert a magazine, then rack the slide making it ready.
 That’s when he made the mistake.